erthalion/erthalion.github.io/_posts/2014-02-13-django-sharding.markdown

 That's all!
 Oh, okay, that's not all =) Now you must create a custom `QuerySet` (with the two overrided methods - `get` & `create`) to provide a correct sharded id for an all entities.

-But there is one problem - a migrations.
-You can't migrate correctly a your sharded models and it's sad.
+But there is one problem - migrations.
+You can't migrate correctly your sharded models and it's sad.
 To avoid this we inctoruced the some more complex database configuration dictionary.
 We used the special method, that converted this complex config into the standard with a lot of database connections - a one for each shard.
 All connections have the `search_path` option.
 In the `settings.py` we must take in account a type of action:
 {% highlight python %}
 # settings.py